 It’s often said that franchising allows you to go into business for yourself without ever being marooned by yourself.
-That’s as true today as it was thirty years ago with franchise businesses.
+That’s as true today as it was thirty years ago.

 Franchises provide franchisees with the autonomy and support to run their own business.
 Fortunately for those looking to become master of their own destiny, franchises get the ball rolling and provide instant brand recognition, as well as a customer base that would otherwise take much longer to establish.

 In short, franchise businesses increase both your personal autonomy and chances for professional distinction by putting you in closer alignment with a brand and set of services with a proven track record.
 That said, if you want to take advantage of this growth opportunity, then you need to know some of the prevailing myths and steer clear.

 This one’s a myth because franchise businesses offer all kinds of support to increase your personal satisfaction and professional fulfillment.

 Franchises provide support prior to opening in the form of training, promotion and financing, and ongoing support later on that gives you greater economies of scale, managerial support, and access to larger national advertising markets.

 That’s not entirely true since you will continue to bring your own ideas to the store and decide who stays, who goes, and who gets promoted.
 You’re the boss who calls most of the shots when it comes to regional marketing and promotional decisions.

 A franchise is intended to extend rather than stifle your creativity since it’s only when the franchisee does well that the franchisor reaps the benefits.

 Our third myth touches on a very common misconception about franchise businesses—namely, that they’re simply out of financial reach for most people looking to bring more autonomy into their lives.